GayaniJay/multi-agent-system/README.md

 # multi-agent-system
-A production-inspired Multi-Agent AI System for automated image classification evaluation, built with LangGraph, LangChain, TensorFlow, and OpenAI.
-Specialized agents validate datasets, run inference, evaluate metrics, analyze performance, and generate PDF reports with visualizations and actionable insights.
+A prototype Multi-Agent AI System for automated image classification model evaluation, built with LangGraph, LangChain, TensorFlow, and OpenAI.
+Specialized agents evaluate models trained on a Kaggle dataset, analyze performance, compare results, and generate PDF reports with visualizations and AI-driven insights.